There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

-Blender is a free software that helps you create 3D artwork and graphics for either work or just for fun.
+Blender is a free software that helps you create 3D artwork and graphics.
+While any average mouse can work just fine with the software, specialized devices can streamline your work flow.

 Comparison of Top Mouse for Blender